JashanPreet26/project/README.md

-# navigation bar and traffic lights
+# navigation bar and traffic light